 Chicago authorities first notice him during an investigation into the Numbers racket.
 At this time, nobody runs this kind of operation without the Outfit’s approval.
 Toyko Joe helped the Outfit take over African-American and Puerto Rican Numbers operations.
 It was thought he even helped set up hits on his competition.

 Tokyo Joe was invited to a dinner on February 10, 1983, a few weeks before his sentencing.
-He was nervous and actually thought he might be killed because he dressed himself in his best suit before leaving.
-Same thing with the Spilotro brothers, Tony left his jewelry and billfold at home before he went to his last meeting.
+He was nervous and actually thought he might be killed because he dressed in his best suit before leaving.
+The same thing happened with the Spilotro brothers, Tony left his jewelry and billfold at home before he went to his last meeting.

 Ken Eto or Toyko Joe would testify against many other Chicago Outfit mobsters.
 Eto’s testimony convicted 15 of them and they were sent to prison for various activities related to the numbers operation.
 This number included several corrupt Chicago cops.